-Florida’s Largest Student Film Competition and Award Show
+Florida’s Largest Student Film Competition & Award Show

-PALM BEACH COUNTY, FL (October 17, 2022) – Submissions are now being accepted for The 25th annual Student Showcase of Films (SSOF).
-The competition is free and open to aspiring filmmakers, writers, graphic designers and digital media artists who are currently enrolled in any high school or college in the state of Florida.
+PALM BEACH COUNTY, FL (October 17, 2022) – Submissions are now being accepted for The 28th Annual Palm Beaches Student Showcase of Films (SSOF).
+The competition is free and open to aspiring filmmakers, writers, graphic designers, and digital media artists who are currently enrolled in any high school or college in the state of Florida.
 The SSOF remains an enduring educational and artistic opportunity for Florida students.

-Now in its twenty-fifth year of existence, SSOF has awarded more than $1.6 million.
-This year, the program boasts an increased award offering, with more than $20,000 in cash, scholarships and prizes up for grabs for entries in the following categories:
+For nearly three decades, SSOF has awarded more than $1.6 million.
+The program offers more than $20,000 in cash, scholarships and prizes for entries in the following categories:

 Burt Reynolds Scholarship